The Background

 I arrived in Albuquerque and connected with Greg and Brandon, the leaders of the trip, who drove me to the hotel we stayed at before heading out.

 AMSG sponsored and hosted an awesome breakfast for the Fox Bravo team, with delicious breakfast burritos made by a local restaurant, doughnuts, and coffee.
-Additionally, FBO received an abundance of equipment, clothing, camping gear, and everything between for all of us from different sponsors.
+Additionally, FBO received an abundance of equipment, clothing, camping gear, and everything in between for all of us from different sponsors.
 It was a very cool experience to contribute to the setup and watch the participants’ reactions as they had no idea they’d receive all of these gifts.

 That night we enjoyed a wonderful meal that a close friend of FBO graciously hosted in their home, which allowed us to get to know everyone in a more casual setting.